Why Did Jesus HAVE To Die? "Without the shedding of blood there is no forgiveness" (Heb. 9:22).

 Neither can a woman be a deacon, as "A deacon must be the husband of but one wife" 1 Tim.
 3:12.

 1 Cor.
-11:3 makes a categorical and unambiguous statement where it says that "the head of every woman is man".
+11:3 makes a categorical and unambiguous statement where it says that "the head of woman is man".

-In an attempt to justify women in leadership, verses which have either unclear meaning, debatable interpretation or are one off situations are stretched or interpreted in a biased manner.
+In an attempt to justify women in leadership, verses which have either unclear meaning, debatable interpretation or are once off situations are stretched or interpreted in a biased manner.
 At the same time, without an ounce of biblical warrant, clear speaking verses are dismissed as cultural.
 Unless unclear verses are interpreted in the light of clear ones, we will end up with an unclear doctrine and the certainty of contradictions.

 The authority of man is also evident before the fall: